sleephawk/adventure-game/README.md

     2 [x] should change the text of the text-zone and the button-zones 3 [x] should fade between
     4 [ ] Should now dissappear if textContent is '' via opacity (keeps buttons in place);
+    5- [ ] should not change if text is exactly the same

 - [x] Upload more robust story file
 - [ ] Now that testing is complete, upload full story file of real story.
 - [ ] Create logic for win and lose con
 - [x] create logic for chance die
-- [ ] update dice logic to only have 2 options and to be 6 / 2
+- [x] update dice logic to only have 2 options and to be 6 / 2
 - [x] create a for loop once the scenes are created
 - [ ] refactor for loop so that we have one function creating the scenes rather than looping the functions
+- [ ] erase chapter logic and commit to a one-chapter 100-scene system
+- [ ] create logs in game state object for the different 'real world objects' you can receive in game, i.e. the coin will need a boolean.
+- [ ] change text and perhaps even routes if certain conditions are met, i.e if you have the coin. to demonstate it has been achieved and therefore link to a different storyline

+  - [ ] create logic for changing text on ending (good and bad)
+  - [ ] update chapters name to be more appropriate for what it is
+  - [ ] create skip button if you have already been sent back to the beginning

   - [ ] Music module